Exploring Back Channel Authentication with Zitadel: Understanding OIDC Security Through Undocumented APIs

 Conclusion

-This exploration of Zitadel’s undocumented APIs reveals how OIDC security properties can be maintained in browserless flows.
-While the implementation provides valuable insights into authentication mechanics, production systems should prefer standardised approaches like Device Flow or CIBA.
+Poking at Zitadel’s undocumented APIs showed me that OIDC security properties can survive in a browserless flow.
+The implementation taught me a lot about how authentication actually works, but production systems should prefer standardised approaches like Device Flow or CIBA.

-The key learning is understanding each security measure’s purpose.
-Even when using undocumented APIs, maintaining security properties like token validation, secure credential handling, and proper authentication remains essential.
+The lesson that stuck is understanding what each security measure is for.
+Even with undocumented APIs, you still have to hold the line on token validation, secure credential handling, and proper authentication.

-Final recommendation: Use this analysis to understand OIDC security properties, but implement production systems with documented, supported authentication flows.
+My recommendation: use this analysis to understand the OIDC security properties, and build production systems on documented, supported authentication flows.

 References